Arezim/Project2-1-ml-agents/docs/Readme.md

 The parameters that were modified are:
 - batch_size, buffer_size and time_horizon

-  -> config/custom/SoccerTwos-BuffBatchTimeHorizon.yaml for smaller batch_size, buffer_size and time_horizon

-  -> config/custom/SoccerTwos-BuffBatchTimeHorizon2.yaml for bigger batch_size, buffer_size and time_horizon
+  Smaller: 1024, 10240, 500
+  Bigger: 4096, 204800, 2000
 - lambda
+  Smaller: 0.8
+  Bigger: 0.95
 - learning_rate, beta and learning_rate_schedule
+  Smaller: 0.00003
+  Bigger: 0.001
 - trainer_type
+  POCA
+  PPO
+  SAC
 - num_epoch
+  Smaller: 6
+  Bigger: 10
 - hidden_units and num_layers
+  Smaller Units and Bigger Layers: 1, 700
+  Smaller Units and Smaller Layers: 1, 32
+  Bigger Units and Smaller Layers: 3, 32
+  Bigger Units and Bigger Layers: 3, 7000

 The results were interpreted using graphs obtained from the command `tensorboard --logdir results`.

 They can be found in the folder results.
+For each of them, the config file is included in the specific folder.

 The Unity Profiler built-in tool has been used to
 # Unity ML-Agents Toolkit